darrenjw/djwhacks/latex/nufeb-multiscale/content.md

 * Collaboration with Oak Ridge National Laboratory (ORNL, www.ornl.gov) on parallelisation of the code to run effectively on the ORNL supercomputer (and also some wet lab work for model validation)
 * Regardless, difficult to scale to more than $10^8$ or $10^9$ bacteria in practice
 * Still a long way off the $10^{18}$ bacteria in a typical full-scale WTP...
+* But perhaps not so far away from a reasonable "representative volume"...

 # Statistical emulation of complex computer models